 Goldfish are a very popular choice in the aquarium hobby.
-Winning my first goldfish (Moby) at the fair is what got me into fishkeeping many years ago.
+Winning my first goldfish at the fair is what got me into fishkeeping many years ago.

 There are many different types of small goldfish available.
 They come in a variety of shapes and sizes that have their own set of requirements and unique looks.